 Name of the person / entity 2019 2018

-\$000 \$000
+Hame of the person / entity \$000 \$000

 Redland Investment Corporation Pty Ltd 296 108

 27(e) Loans and guarantees to/from related parties

 RCC has executed a Loan Facility Agreement with RIC on 30 April 2019 to fund the development of townhouses at 521 Old Cleveland Road, Birkdale, QLD.
 At reporting date, the loan had not been draw down therefore is not reflected in the financial statements.